motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-In english it just means you can try Orbit at no cost and with no risk.
-No data privacy issues, no time talking to sales, no complex installation.
+This means you can try Orbit at no cost and with no risk.
+No data privacy issues, no time talking to sales, no expensive installation.
 Just download the app.

-This also aligns us in another way: it means **the product must actually be good**.
-It's the alignment we love as product developers, and solves what was a near-impossible distribution story for an early stage startup.
+This also aligns us with what we think is important: **the product must actually be good**.
+We aren't incentivized to invest into sales, so we can invest more into a great experience.

 ### The details